andrisimonetti/SLR-ML-toolkit/README.md

 ### STEP2

-1. Assign the labels to the Topics selected: create file excel
+1. Select the relevant topics and assign them the labels: create file excel
 2. Download and run the Notebook `Topic stats and plots.ipynb` following the instrunctions about the input file required